|Rating:||8.6 / 10|

 Wasn’t going to require me to mortgage my house to purchase

 The Sony ZV-1 is not a cheap camera.
 These days you can purchase compact SLRs for the same price.
 Having said that the Sony ZV-1 is still very good value for money and is compact which suits me because when I use the SLR I tend not to get my camera out as often.
-At the time of writing this post, this camera was $1,099 AUD RRP but if you look around you’ll find it on sale.
+At the time of updating this post, this camera was AUD$949 RRP but if you look around you may find it on sale.
 This is by no means a cheap camera as compact cameras go but when you start looking at cameras with 1″ sensors then you aren’t going to be getting too much cheaper anyway.

 Feels good in the hands